Please Talk to Your Kids Before Someone Else DoesPin

 Please Talk to Your Kids Before Someone Else Does

-First off, before we get into this, I want to point out that this post is going to tangentially talk about something that I know is a very controversial topic for many of you, pornography.
+First off, before we get into this, I want to point out that this post is going to tangentially talk about something that I know is a very controversial topic for many of you: pornography.
 I’m not going to argue for or against it.
 That’s not the point of this post at all, but there is something that we need to address when it comes to teens and porn.
-So, if talking about it will be a big problem for you, it’s cool.
+So, it’s cool if talking about it will be a big problem for you.
 Come back some other time.

 That being said.
 I came across a recent New York Times article entitled What Teenagers Are Learning From Online Porn, (Fair warning, the article contains some very graphic descriptions that may be disturbing to some.)

-The parts of the article though that I had been pointed to were these quotes
+The parts of the article that I had been pointed to were these quotes

 Preliminary analysis of data from a 2016 Indiana University survey of more than 600 pairs of children and their parents reveals a parental naïveté gap: Half as many parents thought their 14- and 18-year-olds had seen porn as had in fact watched it.
 And depending on the sex act, parents underestimated what their kids saw by as much as 10 times.

-So your teens have probably seen way more than you think they have.
+So your teens have probably seen way more than you realize.
 And…

 It’s not surprising, then, that some adolescents use porn as a how-to guide.
 In a study that Rothman carried out in 2016 of 72 high schoolers ages 16 and 17, teenagers reported that porn was their primary source for information about sex — more than friends, siblings, schools or parents.